DiabloHorn/vysolator/README.md

 That's it.
 If we now place a VM in the same segment / interfaces as vmnet2/eth2 it will only be able to connect to the internet.

 ## Troubleshooting
+* *Running "sudo docker build -t vyos-builder docker" does not work (container is unable to install packages) When running docker on Ubuntu 16 you might have no internet inside your containers, comment out dnsmasq in /etc/NetworkManager/NetworkManager.conf and restart the Network Manager service.
 * *I messed up the configuration*
     > ```configure```
     > ```load /opt/vyatta/etc/config.boot.default```